 NOTICE OF DEFICIENCY FROM THE BOARD: Pursuant to Tennessee Supreme Court Rule 7, Sections 3.10 and 11.02, neither the Executive Director nor the Board has the discretion to waive or extend the dates for filing applications nor may any fees be waived.
 Applicants who submit the Tennessee Application and pay the application filing fee on or before the Initial Deadline will receive at least one notice of missing documents or errors in the documents uploaded.
 Applicants are responsible for managing their NCBE dashboard as the Board does not have access to and will not provide notice regarding needed documents for the NCBE application.
 Applicants who do not submit an application and pay the fee on or before the Initial Deadline will not receive any notice of missing documents or deficiencies.
 You may begin your application at any time during the application period and upload documents as you receive them prior to the deadline.
 The responsibility for ensuring timely completion of the application is on the applicant.
 The Board will find an applicant ineligible to sit for the exam if an application is missing any item or if any item is submitted in the incorrect format.
-Documents from third parties that are not received by the deadline will not be considered by the Board, regardless of when it was requested by the applicant.
+Documents from third parties that are not received by the deadline will not be considered by the Board, regardless of when the documents were requested by the applicant.

 * Applicants who are admitted in other jurisdictions, educated at a non-ABA approved out-of-state law school or an unaccredited undergraduate college, or have an undergraduate or law degree from a foreign country have additional requirements that must be filed prior to the deadline in order to be eligible to sit.
 Please refer to Rule 7, Board Policies and Procedures, the application, and directions below for information.